e-kwsm/rdkit/Docs/Book/GettingStartedInPython.rst

 By default `AllChem.EmbedMultipleConfs` and `AllChem.MMFFOptimizeMoleculeConfs()`
-run single threaded, but you can cause them to use multiple threads simultaneously for these embarassingly parallel tasks via the `numThreads` argument:
+run single threaded, but you can cause them to use multiple threads simultaneously for these embarrassingly parallel tasks via the `numThreads` argument:

 .. doctest::